isabella232/offer-decisioning.en/help/start/using/about-offer-decisioning.md

 * Enables you to create, manage, and approve offers outside of the Adobe Campaign Standard e-mail campaign workflow.
 * Control over the number of times an offer is shown across e-mail campaigns and customers.

-TBD: list common use cases that can be performed using offer decisioning

 ## Offers and offer activities

 An Offer is made up of content, eligibility rules and constraints that define the conditions under which it is presented to your customers.